pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

 later in this post) and they are able to help with the right setup.
-These are great opportunities to gain visibility for example for existing MVPs, for community members who would like to be MVPs in the future or any community member who\'d like to share some of their learnings.
+These are great opportunities to gain visibility for example for existing MVPs, for community members who would like to be MVPs in the future or any community member who'd like to share some of their learnings.
 ## Microsoft 365 Community (PnP) Ecosystem in GitHub